 - If DNS message type = DNS Response:

-- Array of FQDN ranges and/or array of EAS IP address ranges.
+Array of FQDN ranges and/or array of EAS IP address ranges.

 - Node level DNS handling actions information

 - Local DNS server IP address.

 NOTE 1: The FQDN can be set to wildcard to indicate the default DNS Server (e.g. the C-DNS), for the case in which the DNS message should be forwarded to the default DNS Server.